Westdene dam disaster: Casualties

 The minister of health and welfare, Nak van der Merwe, announced a special fund that was to be used to help cover funeral costs for parents of victims.
 Of the 42 fatalities, 39 were given a public mass funeral and buried in separate graves in the "Heroes Acre" at Westpark Cemetery on 1 April 1985, while two of the deceased were cremated and their ashes given to their families, and one victim was returned to her native Orkney, North West and interred at a cemetery there.

 Aftermath

-The bus driver Willem Horne had to be placed under police protection when a father of one of the deceased victims showed up at the hospital and demanded to know where the driver was.
-The Johannesburg municipal bus depot, had several african drivers that reported persistent insults by caucasian passengers since the crash and they had received complaints about the quality of the african drivers.
+The bus driver, Willem Horne, had to be placed under police protection when a father of one of the deceased victims showed up at the hospital and demanded to know where the driver was.
+The Johannesburg municipal bus depot had several African drivers who reported persistent insults by Caucasian passengers since the crash and they had received complaints about the quality of the African drivers.